-I am a senior lecturer in Social Science at the College of Liberal Arts.
-My research centres on the sociology of work, globalization, social divisions and cities.
+I am a Senior Lecturer in Social Science at the College of Liberal Arts.
+My research and teaching cross-cuts the disciplines of human geography, development, politics and business studies.
+My research interests include the sociology of work, globalization, social divisions and cities.

-Prior to commencing my lectureship at Bath Spa, I held a British Academy postdoctoral fellowship at the University of Bristol (2009-2011), for which I analysed the work identities and wellbeing of transnational professionals in global organisations and cities (www.moralmarketentrepreneurs.com).
+Prior to commencing my lectureship at Bath Spa, I held a British Academy postdoctoral fellowship at the University of Bristol (2009-2011), and an RA post on the European Commission funded project Localmultidem (2007-08).

 - Sociology of work and employment